Skip navigation

 7 Questions to Make You a Better Buyer of On-Site Internet

-How robust does your event network need to be, and what’s negotiable?
-Here are some things to consider before signing a connectivity contract.
+How robust does your event's network need to be, and what’s negotiable with the venue?
+Here's what to consider before signing a connectivity contract.

-In the past year, Jay Klein planned one event where he was charged $150 for an ethernet line for a week and another where the same-size line was $2,500 per day.
+In the past year or so, Jay Klein planned one event where he was charged $150 for an ethernet line for a week and another where the same-size line was $2,500 per day.

 Tens of thousands of dollars can separate one hotel’s internet fees from another.
-And even when the costs are relatively low, making sure meeting attendees can get Wi-Fi when they need it can be a pricey proposition.
+And even when the costs start out relatively low, ensuring that meeting attendees can get Wi-Fi in the moments they most need it can be a pricey proposition.

-Negotiating for this must-have service is a regular part of the job for Klein, (below) CEO of M-Plus Global Events, and he shared his advice on the topic during a session at Catersource + The Special Event in late March.
+Negotiating for this must-have service is a regular part of the job for Klein, (below) CEO of M-Plus Global Events, and he shared his advice on the topic during a session at Catersource + The Special Event in Anaheim.
 Klein.JPG

-As with any business relationship, he said, event planners get into trouble when they don’t get everything in the contract up front.
-That’s true in spades for internet services, where the negotiation involves technical services that are often out of the buyer’s comfort zone.
-And the providers, Klein says, have their eyes out for inexperienced planners.
-“When you walk into a hotel, you’re going to get pricing that assumes you don’t know what you’re doing,” he said.
-“The moment you ask, ‘Can you do any better?’ the price is going to come down.”
+As with any business deal, he says, event planners get into trouble when they don’t get everything specified in the contract up front.
+That’s true in spades for internet services, where the negotiation involves technical services that are often out of a planner's comfort zone.
+And the providers, Klein says, recognize inexperienced planners.
+“When you walk into a hotel, you’re going to get pricing that assumes you don’t know what you’re doing,” he notes.
+“Enough planners just say, 'okay.'
+But the moment you ask, ‘Can you do any better?’ the price is going to come down.”

-Here are Klein’s suggestions for things to think about and basic questions to ask before signing a connectivity contract with a venue.
+Here are Klein’s suggestions for things to consider and important questions to ask before signing a connectivity contract with a venue.

 How does the venue price its internet?